 Providing Academic Accommodations for Students with Disabilities

-Starting this fall, the Student and Employee Accessibility Services (SEAS) office has changed the system students will use to deliver their academic accommodation letters.
-Please review this information to learn about how the changes will work and to get reminders about the academic accommodation system.
+Student and Employee Accessibility Services (SEAS) office has an online system students use to request their academic accommodation letters.
+Please review this information to learn about how the system works.

-How the new electronic academic accommodation letter delivery system will work:
+How the new electronic academic accommodation letter delivery system works:

-- Once students are approved for academic accommodations, students will make their letters available to faculty if they plan to request accommodations in a course.
+- Once students are approved for academic accommodations, students will go online to request accommodations and generate a letter for faculty if they plan to request accommodations in a course.

 - Faculty can view student requests for academic accommodations by logging in to our online system using your Brown login and password: https://seasonline.brown.edu/ClockWork/user/instructor/default.aspx.